99th Air Base Wing: World War II

 Summer dust storms made life miserable.
 On 5 July the group bombed an airfield at Gerbini, Sicily.
 An estimated one hundred enemy fighters made repetitive and fierce attacks, trying to turn the 99th back.
 The group however penetrated enemy defenses, and destroyed the airfield.
 For this mission, the 99th received its first Distinguished Unit Citation.
 On 9 July, the group flew missions in support of the Allied invasion of Sicily.
 The first Allied air attack on Rome took place on 14 July.
 Great care was taken by the 99th to avoid dropping any bombs on the Vatican City.

 On 1 November 1943, the four B-17 groups of the 5th Wing and two B-24 groups of the Ninth Air Force were combined with two fighter groups to form the new Fifteenth Air Force.
 On its first day of existence, the 15th flew a 1,600-mile round trip to bomb the Messerschmitt aircraft factory at Wiener Neustadt, Austria.
 With the Allied advancement up the boot of Italy, it was decided to relocate the 5th Wing there in order to bring more Axis targets within reach of the bombers.
-Each group was assigned a base on the Foggia plains, the 99th being stationed at Tortorella.
+Each group was assigned a base on the Foggia plains, the 99th being stationed at Tortorella Airfield.
 The planes arrived at their new base in December 1943.
 Living conditions at Tortorella were very harsh.
 The summers were hot and dusty, the winters cold and wet.
 Buildings were few, and airplane maintenance crews worked out in the open.
 The men lived in tents using homemade gasoline stoves for heat.
 The men constantly had to struggle through mud and water, snow and ice, or choking dust, depending on the season.

 Throughout 1944, the 99th bombed targets in German-occupied Italy, Germany, Austria, Greece, Bulgaria, France, Romania, Hungary, Yugoslavia, and Czechoslovakia.
 Two more B-17 groups, the 463rd and 483rd, would be added to the 5th Wing in March 1944.
 On 23 April the group bombed an aircraft factory at Weiner Neustadt, Austria.
 The 99th was the lead group on this mission.
 The flak was intense, and aggressive fighter opposition was encountered but no planes were lost.
 Despite the heavy opposition, the 99th made a highly successful bomb run.
 Thirty-one of the group's airplanes returned to base, riddled with flak and bullet holes.
 For this mission, the 99th received its second Distinguished Unit Citation.